HoussamMRD/fevertokens-tech-test/README.md

 ## Building the Project

-To build the project, run:
+To build the project in port=8000, run:

 ```bash
 pnpm run build